Dr Martino Luis

 Martino Luis holds a PhD in Operations Research from Kent Business School, University of Kent.
+He is a lecturer in Engineering Management and currently the programme director for the MSc International Supply Chain Management.
 Prior to joining the University of Exeter, Martino was a faculty member at the Othman Yeop Abdullah Graduate School of Business, Universiti Utara Malaysia where in the latter years he served as the Director of the MBA Programme.
 During this time, he was actively involved in the School’s accreditation processes, certification processes and practices (ISO 9001:2015, ISO 14001:2015, and IQNet SR10: 2015), and had collaborated closely with the Chartered Management Institute (CMI) UK for programme development.
 Prior to joining academia, Martino held a supervisory position in a shoe factory in Bandung, Indonesia.
 He also provided consultation and training for industries.

 Martino’s teaching areas are in the field of operations and supply chain management, management science (operations research), and manufacturing systems.
 His research interests are the application of heuristic optimisation to supply chain operations, logistics systems (i.e. facility location problems) which include environmentally and socially sustainable aspects, as well as, sequencing and scheduling problems.
 Martino is a Chartered Member with the Chartered Institute of Logistics and Transport (CMILT).
 He is also a member of the Operational Research Society and the EURO Working Group on Locational Analysis (EWGLA).

 Research Topic Interests